ibourn/Developpeur-Ethereum-Template/3. Solidity/Voting2/README_Voting2.md

 - A second option would be to modify the structure to accept many votes.
 It's my choice.

   - a.
 A solution could be to use arrays and mappings to manage data the same way as with the current contract for each different vote.

   - It means adding functions to manage this 'higher order' of management.
   - This also means adding code and loops for this.
 The number of proposals, voters... are not limited, so I don’t like this solution because the more the app will be used the longer the loops will be involving an increasing cost of execution as well as an uncontrollable size of the 'storage' of the basic contract.

   - b.
 I chose to use clones instead in order to circumvent these disadvantages, for these reasons :

   - We need additionnal code to handle clones however less than all the changes and new functions needed for the previous operation.
   - Then a basic contract will be deployed but the clones will act as a proxy with their storage context.
   - Not needing a new iteration level, the cost of loops and different computations will note increase with each vote
   - As we add more contracts, i try to decrease the deployment cost.
   - In that direction I modify the flow management by using a new 'incrementWorkflowStep()' function replacing all admin functions used to move to the next workflow status.
 A disadvantage is that each incrementation cost a little more gas (as only the admin can do these actions, voters are not impacted).

+4. Possible improvement :

+- use a proxy for the factory to allow updates and adding features (there's only the minimum to run)
+- features to add to the factory : manage the version of the Voting contract
+- features to add to the voting contract : management of the vote count... add the possibility to set more rules...check the proposals to avoid having several identical

 // personal note : 3 \* 1/2 journée (1 doc/tests, 1 implementation : clone / heritage.. and correction/tests)